Ercanar/bachelor-thesis/Thesis.typ

     [$lambda_i , "equatorial" [W m^(-2)K^(-1)]$], [-26.621], [0.045], [-5.748], [23.823], [-8.501], [     ]
   ),
   caption: [
-    Values of temperature composition and feedback factors with imposed feedback, separated into polar regions and tropics.
+    Values of temperature composition and feedback factors with imposed feedback, separated into polar regions and tropical regions.
-    One can see that the arctics experience a stronger warming than the tropics.
+    One can see that the polar regions experience a stronger warming than the tropical regions.
-    The values of the temperature feedback factors in the tropics are anomalous, especially the temperature feedback factor.
+    The values of the temperature feedback factors in the tropical regions are anomalous, especially the temperature feedback factor.
     The temperature values are obtained like in @imposed_temp.
     The feedback factors are calculated using equations @lambdaT and @feedbackim.
   ],
 ) <arctic_table>

 When analyzing the spatial differences of the feedback factors, it is clear that some kind of arctic amplification happens within the simulation.
-The climate sensitivity of the polar regions is approximately 38% higher than in the tropics and 22% higher than the global mean.
+The climate sensitivity of the polar regions is approximately 38% higher than in the tropical regions and 22% higher than the global mean.
 Since these values come from the same data as the visualization in @figure-control, one can perform a crosscheck.
 And indeed there are clear signs of arctic amplification visible, since especially the equatorial ocean regions warm way less than the rest of the globe.
 Furthermore, the Southern Ocean and the arctic region seem to be warming faster than the average of the globe, confirming the initial facts visually.
-#pagebreak()

 First of all, the polar temperature feedback factor is closer to zero than the global or equatorial mean.
 This indicates a more unstable climate and a more pronounced warming relative to the equatorial region.
 When crosschecked with @figure-T_F, this fact is clearly visible.
-The arctics have an 18% larger feedback factor while the tropics have an over five times larger value than the values in @Langen2012, see @arctic_table.
+The polar regions have an 18% larger feedback factor while the tropical regions have an over five times larger value than the values in @Langen2012, see @arctic_table.
 According to @Langen2012, one can estimate the Planck feedback with the equation $ lambda_0 approx - 4 epsilon sigma T_("surf")^3 $
 With that, we can separate the temperature feedback factors in the respective regions.
 Doing that yields values that are shown in @lapserate.